 5. Spread out applications for new credit or loans

-You might be tempted to open several new credit cards this year to take advantage of new customer bonuses — like the $200 bonus (after spending $500 in the first three months) from the Chase Freedom Flex℠.
+You might be tempted to open several new credit cards this year to take advantage of new customer bonuses — like the Chase Freedom Flex℠ offering $200 bonus after you spend $500 on purchases in the first 3 months from account opening.
 Or maybe you just want to raise your credit limit.

 That could be a smart move — but don’t do it all at once.